Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 importer will be available via a dedicated endpoint: `GET /api/v1/projects/import/legacy/:projectId/validation-results`.

-Status of the import process will be available, like any other project- or scenario-related status, via `GET /api/v1/projects/:projectId/status`.
+Status information for the import process will be available, like any other project- or scenario-related status, via `GET /api/v1/projects/:projectId/status`.

-As an example, API clients may decide to request validation results if the project import process terminates with a failure, as reported by polling the status endpoint.
+As an example, API clients may decide to request validation results if the project import process terminates with a failure, as reported by polling the status endpoint, in order to display a list of errors to the user so that they can amend their data before retrying the upload.

 ## Workflow details